better-internet/radworks-docs/docs/radicle.md

 ## How is Radicle different from GitHub?

 When coming to Radicle from a centralized code collaboration platform like Github or Gitlab, you might notice that Radicle priotizes different concerns.
-Concretely:
+In contrast to the traditional Web2.0 model of centralized code collaboration platforms (i.e. global by default, reliance on service providers, convienience), Radicle ensures that:

-1. users being in control of their identity
+1. People control their identity
-2. users being in control of their content
+2. People control their content
-3. users being in control of their social interactions
+3. People control their social interactions

-These concerns support a model for collaboration that might be familiar to the free and open-source hackers of the 90s and early 2000s — one that is radically different from the prevailing 'Web 2.0' platform approach.

-The radicle-link protocol distinguishes between two types of identities: user and project.
-The first describes an actor in the system, while the second describes a (software) repository within which one or more actors collaborate.
+These concerns have informed the design of [Radicle Link][rl], the peer-to-peer protocol that powers the Radicle network.
+Radicle Link gossips and replicates data between `peers`.

 In Radicle:

 1. Peers follow other peers.
 2. Peers track projects they are interested in.
-3. Peers gossip about projects.
-This means replicating updates from the peers they follow and the projects they are interested in.
+3. Peers gossip about projects - this means tracking peers can replicate objects from the peers they follow, about the projects they are interested in.

 These interactions create a "trusted" social graph of peers and projects that becomes the foundation for collaboration within Radicle.

-[Read more about the Radicle collaboration model][fa]
+Read more about the [Radicle collaboration model][fa].

 ## How do I use Radicle?

-The easiest way to use Radicle is with Upstream, a desktop client developed by the founding team of the Radicle project.
+The easiest way to use Radicle is with **Upstream**, a desktop client developed by the founding team of the Radicle project.
 With Upstream, you can create an identity, host your code, and collaborate with others on the Radicle network.

-Head over to [Getting Started][gs] for a walkthrough on how to download Upstream and becomee a part of the Radicle network.
+Head over to [Getting Started][gs] for a walkthrough on how to download Upstream and become a part of the Radicle network.

 [fa]: understanding-radicle/faq.md